Colorado State Register of Historic Properties: Criteria

-Properties listed on the Colorado State Register of Historic Properties may also be recognized on the National Register of Historic Places, be listed as a National Historic Landmark, or listed as a contributing property in a National Historic District.
+Properties listed on the Colorado State Register of Historic Properties may also be recognized on the National Register of Historic Places, listed as either a National Historic Landmark or contributing property in a National Historic District.

 History Colorado

 The Office of Archaeology and Historic Preservation, part of History Colorado (formerly Colorado Historical Society), is responsible for overseeing the Colorado State Register of Historic Properties and other state historic preservation programs.